 The menu could also include the countries in which ICANN has physical locations.

-Conceivably, the menu could include every country in the world.

 The Subgroup has not determined what the menu items should be.
 However, the Subgroup believes that a balance needs to be struck between the freedom to choose (or at least to negotiate for) a particular choice of law, and negative consequences from unchecked proliferation of laws to which the standard base Registry Agreement is subject.
 The proper balance is likely struck by having a relatively limited number of choices on the menu.